sustrik/libdill/tutorial-protocol.md

 static int quux_hdone(struct hvfs *hvfs, int64_t deadline);
 ```

-The `quux_open` function itself doesn't do much except for allocating the object, filling in the table of virtual functions and letting libdill know about the handle:
+The `quux_open` function itself won't do much except for allocating the object, filling in the table of virtual functions and registering it with libdill runtime:

 ```c
 int quux_open(void) {